 France therefore bought part of GROUPs A and B of the Tom Baker stories.

 This posting on the French Doctor Who fan forum GALLIFRANCE confirms that these were the only six to be acquired.

-The programme was supplied as PAL colour video tapes.
+The programme was supplied as colour video tapes, but were converted and transmitted in the SECAM format.
 TF1 prepared, recorded and dubbed full French soundtracks.
 The voice for the Doctor was provided by Jacques Ferrièr, and Ian Marter was (apparently) dubbed by Maurice Sarfati.